How can I get to the museum?

 Do you have wheel chair access?

 Yes, there is a wheelchair ramp beside the front entry steps.
 Visitors with the larger mobility scooters or similar devices can pre-arrange access through a side vehicle access door.
-Handicapped and ambulatory toilet facilities are available.
+Accessible and ambulatory restroom facilities are available.

 Do you have a café?